Buffalo Registered Agents’ Exclusive Solution for Discerning Clients

 - The county assessor examines the filing to make sure the document has the basic required information, then stamps it as filed, sending you on your way.

 - You can file a lien or easement on anyone.
-If you want, you can even file a lien on county assessor’s property.
+If you want, you can even file a lien on the county assessor’s property.
 Would the lien you file be considered valid?
 That depends on the quality of the legal document you file.

 The same is true of the LLC.
-The true value and provisions afforded to the Wyoming LLC can only be realized when the LLC adopts the correct supporting documents, such as an operating agreement (private documents not filed with the state) that establish and govern the rules under which the company functions.
+The true value and provisions afforded to the Wyoming LLC can only be realized when the LLC adopts the correct supporting documents, such as an operating agreement (private documents not filed with the state) that establishes and governs the rules under which the company functions.
 Even well-intentioned operating agreements, however, can constrain and limit the protections of an LLC if they become too convoluted.
 Few attorneys understand the options and remedies required to maximize the full abilities of Wyoming LLC statutes, which is why we offer the Wyoming Firm LLC™.

 When we form a Wyoming Firm LLC™, the LLC is created with the ability to take advantage of Wyoming’s vast array of LLC asset protection statutes.
 You can hire the services of an attorney in your home state to have the LLC operating agreement and organizational structure fit your specific needs.
 This is the main benefit of the Firm LLC™: with our organizational documents, no asset protection statute is ruled out.
 The Firm LLC™ is capable of integrating every bit of protection allowed by our state’s LLC Act.